-The Council values its assets annually based on a 5 year rolling programme.
-This valuation provides the Council with an up to date value for its asset portfolio and reflects the market conditions.
+The Council values its assets annually based on a 5-year rolling programme.
+This valuation provides the Council with an up-to-date value for its asset portfolio and reflects the market conditions.
 The value of assets can fluctuate significantly due to a number of factors, such as market conditions or obsolescence, or where physical damage to the asset has occurred.
-To ensure that asset values are materially accurate at the balance sheet date a review of the market is undertaken to consider any changes in value across the various asset types.
-A number of assets where values were considered at particular risk of being impacted by market change were specifically revisited during February and March 2022 to give assurance the valuation at 1st April 2022 was accurate for the accounts, as well as the valuers undertaking an overall market review to assess the materiality of any change between the valuation date and the balance sheet date.
-Due to continuing high house price inflation during 2022/23, Council dwelling valuations were revisited as at 31st March 2023 and a revaluation increase was applied to adjust the value of stock to reflect movement between valuation date and balance sheet date.
+To ensure that asset values are materially accurate at the balance sheet date, a review of the market is undertaken to consider any changes in value across the various asset types.
+A number of assets where values were considered at particular risk of being impacted by market change were specifically revisited during February and March 2024 to give assurance the valuation at 1st April 2023 was accurate for the accounts, as well as the valuers undertaking an overall market review to assess the materiality of any change between the valuation date and the balance sheet date.
 Details of asset valuations are included within Note 10 to the Financial Statements.